rlrs/ifeval-da/README.md

 - **541 Danish prompts** translated and natively verified from the original IFEval dataset
 - **22 instruction types** that test various aspects of instruction following
 - **Evaluation scripts** for both strict and loose evaluation criteria
-- **OpenAI-compatible API support** for evaluating any model with an API
+- **Simple CLI** for easy evaluation of any OpenAI-compatible model

+Note: This is a Danish-specific adaptation.
+The evaluation code has been modified to properly handle Danish text (sentence splitting, word counting, special characters, etc.) and is not compatible with English evaluation.
+For English evaluation, please use the [original IFEval repository](https://github.com/google-research/google-research/tree/master/instruction_following_eval).

 ## Installation